 Integration with Azure Synapse Analytics

-With Synapse Link, you can now directly connect to your Azure Cosmos DB containers from Azure Synapse Analytics and access the analytical store with no separate connectors.
-Azure Synapse Analytics currently supports Synapse Link with Synapse Apache Spark and serverless SQL pool.
+With Azure Synapse Link, you can now directly connect to your Azure Cosmos DB containers from Azure Synapse Analytics and access the analytical store with no separate connectors.
+Azure Synapse Analytics currently supports Azure Synapse Link with Synapse Apache Spark and serverless SQL pool.

 You can query the data from Azure Cosmos DB analytical store simultaneously, with interop across different analytics run times supported by Azure Synapse Analytics.
-No additional data transformations are required to analyze the operational data.
+No extra data transformations are required to analyze the operational data.
 You can query and analyze the analytical store data using: